 In our Talent Profiles series, we shine a spotlight on some of the biggest names that MN2S have worked with.
 Ranging from actors to sportspersons, models to celebrity chefs, there’s no niche that our extensive roster doesn’t cover.

-This week we’re highlighting the talents of five figures from the world of politics and current affairs that are available for virtual speaking engagements, Q&As, digital campaigns and much more.
-As restrictions across the UK roll back and in-person events once again become a reality, our speakers may be available for public engagements and events.
+This week we’re highlighting the talents of five figures from the world of politics and current affairs that are available for virtual and in-person speaking engagements, Q&As, digital campaigns and much more.

 Alastair Campbell is an author, political aide, journalist and broadcaster best known for his work as the Downing Street Press Secretary from 1997 to 2000.
 He also worked as Director of Communications and Strategy for the government from 2000 to 2003 for Prime Minister Tony Blair and went on to resign in August 2003 during the Hutton Inquiry into the death of David Kelly.